BFriedland/data-structures/README.md

 Includes implementations of linked list, queue, doubly-linked list,
-    stack, binary heap, priority queue, binary search tree, a simple graph structure with depth- and breadth-first traversal demonstrations, and an implementation of the insertion sort algorithm.
+    stack, binary heap, priority queue, binary search tree, a simple graph structure with depth- and breadth-first traversal demonstrations, the A* and Dijkstra's shortest path algorithms, and implementations of the insertion sort and merge sort algorithms.

 Simple graphs behave as the computer science notion of a graph, containing
     vertices (Nodes) and Edges.
 The user interacts with the graph by value